S3NoSql/S3NoSql/README.md

 Since S3 is heavily concurrent, record locking is not initially practical.
 If a record is edited at the same time, the last record in will win.
 This will raise challenges when indexes are attempted to be implemented.
 As such, the initial implementation is best suited for bulk writes, with many reads.

 The initial focus is reading and writing specific objects, as opposed to querying a range of documents.
 There is essentially only the primary key which is the filename.
 Queries may come along later, and may be based on the newly released Athena functionality.
+See Index notes below.

 ### SaaS - Bring your own DB